prashant842004/DevTinder/Homework.md

 - install npm validator.
 - Explore validator library Function and use validator function for password, Email , PhotoUrl.
 - Never trust req.body

+// Encrypting the Passwords

+- Validate the data in SignUp API
+- Install bcrypt Package
+- Create PasswordHash using bcrypt.hash & save hte user is excrupted password
+- Create Login API.
+- Compare Password and throw errors if email or password is invalid.